ahmedanis03/DSGandCProject/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+# Steps Done:

+1. read data and merged them
+2. read feature names and parsed them using regular expression
+3. applied transformation for each parth of the feature name to give it a descrptive one (name splitting provided above)
+4. filtered the feature names based on a given pettern (here it is mean and std)
+5. used dplyr group by feature to summarize each column by response and subject
+6. write newData and feature names